-- [iðz] is used to start shooting without touching the camera (to avoid camera shake) when it is mounted on a tripod for shots such as still lifes or long exposures, for example. - After taking self-timer shots, playing back the image (2) to check focus and exposure is recommended. - When using the self-timer to shoot yourself, use focus lock (2) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, either tap the screen or press < (ET) >. - Auto power off time may be extended when the camera is set for remote control shooting.
+- [iv2] is used to start shooting without touching the camera (to avoid camera shake) when it is mounted on a tripod for shots such as still lifes or long exposures, for example. - When using the self-timer to shoot yourself, use focus lock ( ) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, either tap the screen or press < (1) >. - Auto power off time may be extended when the camera is set for remote control shooting.